Netcracker/DRNavigator/documentation/Architecture.md

 4. Operator fills config.yml for `sm-client` with the same token and set env parameter `FRONT_HTTP_AUTH` with value "True" or "Yes"
 5. All REST operations between `sm-client` and `site-manager` will contain header "Authorization: Bearer <TOKEN>" where `TOKEN` is the token from serviceaccount `sm-auth-sa`

-To secure access to manageable services from `Site-Manager` also added same scheme with using authorization by Bearer Token:
+To secure access to manageable services from `site-manager` also added same scheme with using authorization by Bearer Token:

 1. The value of env variable `BACK_HTTP_AUTH` means whether the token from serviceaccount `sm-auth-sa` will be sent to manageable services in header.
 2. More about this scheme at [API Security model](#api-security-model) part.